 - More money – basic rates (excluding benefits) are usually higher than that of permanent staff.

-- Freedom – Consultants can have greater flexibility and can take longer time off.
+- Freedom – Consultants can have greater flexibility and can take a longer time off.

 - Variety and experience – Consulting often gives a greater variety of experience in different sectors and areas that otherwise would not have been possible.